frank-cerny/psychic-adventure/README.md

 7. Add query/mutation in root query/mutation
 8. Write integration tests for commands/queries
 9. Write full system tests for overall GraphQL queries/mutations

+# Items of Note

+1. Most entities will have to have validators updated to check specifically for null values that align with key constraints
+2. Expense Items may have to have the parent id made optional, depending if I want to force parent items to use the expense command to get things created (or just rely on EF)